AtlantaL/Survival-Analysis-International-Strokes-Trial/README.md

-# Survival Analysis for International Strokes Trial
+# Survival Analysis on International Strokes Trial (IST-3)

-Statistical analysis on the survival rates across different medications for individuals suffering from ischemic stroke
+**Authors:** Atlanta Liu, Maruthi Mutnuri

+**Date:** Winter 2020

+This report contains a statistical analysis on survival rates for patients who are suffering from symptoms of ischemic stroke.
+The goal is to find which medication (heparin or aspirin) improves overall survivability the most over the course of the 6-month period from randomization.
+Below is a general list of the procedures we followed in our analysis.

+### Procedures

+- Kaplan-Meier Survival Curve
+- Log Rank Test
+- Cox Proportional Hazards Modelling
+- Testing Model Assumptions and Goodness of Fit:
+  - Proportional Hazards Test
+  - Linearity of Covariates
+  - Influential Outliers
+- Time Splitting Data
+- Hazard Ratio Interpretations

+### Figures

 ![Kaplan-Meier Curve](/Images/Kaplan_Meier.png)